Which of the following series of reagents could be used to conver... | Study Prep in Pearson+

 1

-Understand that converting an alkene to a vicinal diol means adding two hydroxyl (–OH) groups to adjacent carbon atoms across the double bond.
+Understand that converting an alkene to a vicinal diol means adding two hydroxyl (–OH) groups to adjacent carbons across the double bond.

-Recall that osmium tetroxide (OsO\_4) is a reagent known for syn-dihydroxylation of alkenes, meaning it adds two –OH groups to the same face of the double bond, producing a vicinal diol.
+Recall that osmium tetroxide (OsO\_4) is a reagent known for syn-dihydroxylation of alkenes, meaning it adds two –OH groups on the same side of the double bond, producing a vicinal diol.

-Recognize that the reaction typically involves two steps: first, the alkene reacts with OsO\_4 to form a cyclic osmate ester intermediate; second, this intermediate is reduced (commonly by sodium bisulfite, NaHSO\_3) to release the vicinal diol and regenerate the OsO\_4 catalyst.
+Note that NaHSO\_3 (sodium bisulfite) is often used after OsO\_4 to reduce the osmium intermediate and regenerate OsO\_4, making the reaction catalytic and easier to work with.

-Compare this with other reagent pairs: for example, H\_2SO\_4 followed by H\_2O leads to acid-catalyzed hydration, not dihydroxylation; bromine (Br\_2) followed by water leads to halohydrin formation; HBr followed by water leads to hydrohalogenation and hydration, not vicinal diol formation.
+Compare the other reagent pairs: Br\_2 followed by H\_2O adds bromine and hydroxyl groups but results in a halohydrin, not a vicinal diol; HBr followed by H\_2O leads to Markovnikov addition of H and OH, not a diol; H\_2SO\_4 followed by H\_2O typically results in hydration, not dihydroxylation.

 Watch next